We recognise that you may have questions about what the UK’s withdrawal from the EU means for you and the architects’ profession.

 - DExEU – Department for Exiting the European Union, the UK government department responsible for managing the UK’s withdrawal from the EU

-- Deal – a Brexit ‘deal’ scenario refers to the UK and EU agreeing on the text of a Withdrawal Agreement, prior to 29 March 2019, after which the transition period will begin.
+- Deal – a Brexit ‘deal’ scenario refers to the UK and EU agreeing on the text of a Withdrawal Agreement, prior to Exit Day, after which the transition period will begin.

 - EC rights – Enforceable Community rights

 - EEA – European Economic Area – a free trade zone consisting of the member states of the EU, plus Iceland, Norway and Liechtenstein

 - EU – European Union – an economic and political partnership involving 28 European countries

 - EU national – citizens of the EU, which currently includes the UK